duncanamps/xa80/README.md

 * .lst file containing a listing of the assembler output
 * .log file containing errors encountered during the assembly
 * .map file containing the symbol information
-* .com file containing the actual machine code which can be executed on, for example, CP/M machines
+* .com/.bin file containing the actual machine code which can be executed on, for example, CP/M machines
-* .obj80 file which creates the object code and symbol information suitable for use with a linker (NOT IMPLEMENTED)
-* .dbg80 file containing debug information such as symbols, source lines, etc. (NOT IMPLEMENTED)

 #### Key features